edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Transport_DangerousGoods.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004762
-Comments: Goods which may contain a substance which poses risks to people and/or the environment during transportation which is regulated by dangerous goods regulations.
+rdfs:comment | Goods which may contain a substance which poses risks to people and/or the environment during transportation which is regulated by dangerous goods regulations. edi3:cefactBusinessProcess | In All Contexts

 Properties: